-(23) Light- and medium-duty DC fast charging infrastructure (FCI) pathways.
+(3) Light- and medium-duty DC fast charging infrastructure (FCI) pathways.

 (a) FCI pathway eligibility.
-An FSE owner may submit an application to receive an LMD- FCI pathway subject to the following eligibility conditions:
+An FSE owner may submit an application to receive an FCI pathway subject to the following eligibility conditions:

-(i) The proposed FSE must be located in Washington, and constructed to charge light- and medium-duty electric vehicles.
+(i) The proposed FSE must be located in Washington and ((open to the public for charging.